Known Limitations

 using var stringBuilder = new ValueStringBuilder();

-// Reserve 128 bytes on the stack and don't use the using statement
+// Reserve 128 bytes on the stack and omit the using keyword

 return stringBuilder.ToString();